+- a.
+Demonstrate proper belay techniques including:

+- (1) Anchoring;

+- (2) Belayer tie-in;

+- (3) Stance;

+- (4) Aim;

+- (5) Uphill and downhill travel;

+- (6) ASRC standard calls; and

+- (7) Tree-wrap and mechanical brakes.

+- 11. Field Team Organization

+- a.
+Define "field team."

+- b.
+Describe at least five types of search team.

+- c.
+Describe at least four types of rescue team.

 - d.
 Define the functions of the following field team positions:

 - (1) Field Team Leader;

-- (2) Medical specialist;
+- (2) Medical Sspecialist;

 - (3) Rescue Specialist; and

 - (4) Radio Operator.

 - 12. Helicopter and Airplane Operations

 - a.
 Describe the hazards to ground personnel working around a helicopter.

 - b.
 Describe standard protocols for helicopter operations.

 - c.
 Explain proper procedures for hoist operations.

 - d.
 Describe the considerations for selecting and preparing an LZ.

 - 13. Field Communications

 - a.
 Describe the use and dangers of these signaling devices:

 - (1) Aerial flares;

 - (2) Smoke;

 - (3) Signal mirrors;

 - (4) Fires;

-- (5) Panels and paulins; and
+- (5) Panels and paulinstarps; and

 - (6) Hand and body signals.

-- b.
+b.
 Define problems associated with the following aspects of field use of portable radios and possible solutions:

-- (1) Batteries;

-- (2) Cold temperatures;

-- (3) Speakers/microphones

-- c.
-Briefly describe basic radio procedures including courtesy, security, brevity and the use of the phonetic alphabet and 10 codes.

-- d.
-Demonstrate use of all group-owned base and hand-held radios, to communicate effectively, including:

-- (1) Adjusting of channel, volume, squelch and PL (CTCSS) controls;

-- (2) Operating the radios in compliance with FCC regulations and the ASRC radio SOP;

-- (3) Identify indications of a low battery and demonstrate the technique for changing radio batteries; and

-- (4) Demonstrate two techniques for improving marginal communications encountered while using VHF-FM hand-held radios.

-- e.
-Define the ASRC status codes.

-- f.
+- (1) Batteries; - (2) Cold temperatures; - (3) Speakers/microphones - Briefly describe basic radio procedures including courtesy, security, brevity and the use of the phonetic alphabet-and 10 codes. - d.
+Demonstrate use of all group-owned base and hand-held radios, to communicate effectively, including: - (1) Adjusting of channel, volume, squelch and PL (CTCSS) controls; - Operating the radios in compliance with FCC regulations and the ASRC radio SOP; - (3) Identify indications of a low battery and demonstrate the technique for changing radio batteries; and - (4) Demonstrate two techniques for improving marginal communications encountered while using VHF-FM hand-held radios. - e.
+Define the ASRC status codes. - f.
 Demonstrate effective ways of using non-radio communications with audible and visual signals such as: whistle or loud noise maker; signal mirror, fire & smoke and lights.